Skip to content

 Digital tools and platforms can make sustainable travel decisions easier:

-• Booking platforms like Dyme allow travelers to compare hotels and accommodations based on sustainability metrics (see more).
+• Booking platforms like Dyme allow employees to compare accommodations based on sustainability metrics.

-• Carbon footprint calculators show employees the environmental impact of their choices.
+• Carbon footprint calculators highlight the environmental impact of travel choices.

-• Gamification apps can make sustainability engaging, offering points for eco-friendly decisions.
+• Gamification apps reward employees with points for sustainable decisions.

 4. Encourage Virtual Meetings